 At-home testing is prescribed by a physician.
 The results are then reviewed and analyzed by the physician and a sleep technologist in order to make a diagnosis.

 Pulse oximetry can also be used to monitor ongoing treatment.
-For CPAP users, drops in oxygen saturation detected by pulse oximeters can let patients know that adjustments need to be made to their CPAP therapy.
+For CPAP users, drops in oxygen saturation detected by pulse oximeters can let patients know that adjustments need to be made to their sleep position and/or CPAP therapy.

 In fact, there are pulse oximeters with alarms that vibrate when oxygen levels drop below normal to notify users to adjust their breathing (eg, by changing sleep positions or adjusting their CPAP mask).